 Decision: It was agreed to start v1 of DCC and Lunar Calibration products

-Decision: GSICS should aim to provide users with the most recent available calibration data, at the highest available update frequency, and allow users to decide how to apply it for their particular application.
+Decision: GSICS should aim to provide users with the most recent available calibration data, at the highest available update frequency.
+This will allow users to decide how to apply it for their particular application.
 For example, users interested in trends may not want artificial jumps in the calibration time series, which could be avoided by applying frequent calibration updates - whereas near-time applications may want to minimise additional calibration noise by using the most accurate, stable calibration.

 Decision: EUMETSAT to go ahead with the generation of demo products for all current operational Meteosats (including Meteosat-7) using both IASI-A and -B.